izderadicka/audioserve/README.md

 **Version 0.16 brings a LOT of changes, so I recommend to read README even for existing users**

 Simple personal server to serve audio files from directories.
 Intended primarily for audio books, but anything with decent directories structure will do.
-Focus here is on simplicity and minimalistic design.
+Focus here is on simplicity and minimalist design.

 Server is written in Rust, default web client (HTML5 + Javascript) is intended for modern browsers (latest Firefox or Chrome) and is integrated with the server.
-There is also [Android client](https://github.com/izderadicka/audioserve-android) and API for custom clients.
+There is also [Android client](https://github.com/izderadicka/audioserve-android) and [simple API](docs/api.md) for custom clients.

 For some background and video demo check this article(bit old but gives main motivation behind it) [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)